MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P8-Bonus-Stage/content.md

 #Game Center

 This challenge is a bit more advanced.
 However, as a developer you need to challenge yourself to progress.
-You should be familiar with googling to help solve problems, it will come in handy I'm sure :]
+You should be familiar with using Google to help solve problems, it will come in handy I'm sure :]

 Here is a good starting place.
 [Game Center](https://developer.apple.com/game-center/)